< /> < /> < /> < />

 These simple tricks make it easier to gauge portions on the go [5].

-Try portion control plates
+Use portion control plates for balanced meals

 These are designed with sections for different food groups, helping you balance your meals effortlessly.
 They can be a comforting way to ensure the right mix of nutrients without overthinking it [3].